 MARTA Makeover Project

-The Five Points MARTA Station Makeover project is an effort led by Central Atlanta Progress and the Atlanta Downtown Improvement District to evaluate, design and execute creative place making enhancements for Atlanta’s South central business district’s MARTA rail stations, specifically the Five Points station.
+The Five Points MARTA Station Makeover project was led by Central Atlanta Progress and the Atlanta Downtown Improvement District to evaluate, design and execute creative place making enhancements for Atlanta’s South central business district’s MARTA rail stations, specifically the Five Points station.

 After a comprehensive research and outreach process, results from the station assessments, surveys, and intercept feedback were synthesized to devise five guiding principles to support MARTA’s overall goal of increasing ridership.
 The majority of the methods focus on near-term, community based improvements, most of which could be completed with a modest schedule and budget.

 The South Downtown Transit Station Enhancement Plan is available here.

 Thanks to collaborations with key partners, many projects were successfully implemented at Five Points MARTA station in recent years: